Dig-A-Hash/public-contracts/src/DigAHashDemo/README.md

 ## constructor()

 Constructor function, which sets the contract name, symbol, and initializes the contract owner address, and URI path for generating meta-data.
+The contract name and symbol values should be changed to suit your needs.

 ## adminBurn(uint256 tokenId)

 Function to burn a token.
 This function can only be called by the contract owner.
+Contract owner's can burn any token they wish.

 ## pause()

-Function to pause the contract.
+Function to pause the contract from minting, transferring, and burning.
 This function can only be called by the contract owner.

 ## unpause()